roderickjackson-bradley/socket_io_app/work/w10/d5/01-event-handling-in-react/event-handling-in-react.md

 onClick={props.handleColorSelection(idx)}
 ```

-Writing the above code will actually invoke the method each time `<ColorPicker>` is rendered - resulting in an alerts popping up each time, funny, but not really.
+Writing the above code will unfortunately invoke the method each time `<ColorPicker>` is rendered - resulting in an alerts popping up each time, funny, but not really.

 So, what's the solution?
 Try this on for size: